dotnet/fsharp/scratch/docs/Log.md

 Might need to consult the literature on this one, although the introduction of side-effects might be what is taking us off-piste.

 #### "Commonising" approach

+Potentially more efficient.
+Side-effects from active patterns happen N times, where everything else happens once.

 ```fsharp
 let mutable spy = 0